PokkaKiyo/Autodrift-Grand-Prix-NUS/README.md

 ### Introduction

-The Autodrift Grand Prix NUS is a competition targeted towards NUS School of Computing students.
-It aims to provide competitors with an experiential learning experience: teams will compete in programming a Remote Controlled car to not only complete a race track autonomously, but also to allow the car to perform drifting.
-Teams will be provided with the stock hardware to achieve this, and need only upload their algorithms.
+The Autodrift Grand Prix NUS is a competition for computer science and computer engineering students.
+It provides them with an exciting challenge to hone their skills in machine learning.
+The participating teams compete in programming a drift racing model car to complete a race track autonomously.
+The teams are provided with stock hardware and the winner is the autonomous drift driving algorithm that completes the track the fastest.

 ### Video Demos
 The following videos demonstrate a possible approach achieved with the use of Machine Learning.